Research and Reference

 How can I contact you with questions?

-We are happy to answer your questions about Nebraska’s history.
-You can email our Reference Department at [email protected].
-If you do not have email access, you may leave a message with the Reference Room at 402-471-4751.
+We are happy to answer your questions regarding Nebraska history.
+You can send an email to our Reference Department at [email protected].
+If you do not have email access, you may leave a message with the Research Room at 402-471-4751.

 I don’t have an email address.
 How can I submit a research request?